scerioli/Global-Preferences-Survey/index.md

 The files are:

-- **main_data_for_histograms.csv** This file contains the data for reproducing the plot in Fig. 1 (A and C), the distribution of the gender differences within poorer/less gender-equal (corresponding to 1 in the data) and richer/more gender-equal countries (corresponding to 4) among the six preferences.The data consists of 4 variables: preference, GDPquant, GEIquant, meanGenderGDP, meanGenderGEI.

 <details>
-  <summary>Detailed explanation of the variables in the file</summary>
+  <summary> - **main_data_for_histograms.csv** This file contains the data for reproducing the plot in Fig. 1 (A and C), the distribution of the gender differences within poorer/less gender-equal (corresponding to 1 in the data) and richer/more gender-equal countries (corresponding to 4) among the six preferences.The data consists of 4 variables: preference, GDPquant, GEIquant, meanGenderGDP, meanGenderGEI. </summary>

-  - *preference* is a character and can be one of the 6 economic preferences (patience, risk-taking, altruism, negative and positive reciprocity, and trust).
+  - _preference_ is a character and can be one of the 6 economic preferences (patience, risk-taking, altruism, negative and positive reciprocity, and trust).

-  - *GDPquant* is a numeric, from 1 to 4, where 1 represents the lowest quantile, meaning the poorest countries of the dataset, and 4 represents the highest quantile, that is the richest countries from the dataset.
+  - _GDPquant_ is a numeric, from 1 to 4, where 1 represents the lowest quantile, meaning the poorest countries of the dataset, and 4 represents the highest quantile, that is the richest countries from the dataset.

-  - *GEIquant* is a numeric, from 1 to 4, representing the equality of the countries in terms of gender opportunities, where 1 is the lowest quantile (the less gender-equal countries), and 4 is the highest (the more gender-equal).
+  - _GEIquant_ is a numeric, from 1 to 4, representing the equality of the countries in terms of gender opportunities, where 1 is the lowest quantile (the less gender-equal countries), and 4 is the highest (the more gender-equal).

-  - *meanGenderGDP* is the average of the gender difference coefficient by preference by GDP quantile
+  - _meanGenderGDP_ is the average of the gender difference coefficient by preference by GDP quantile

-  - *meanGenderGEI* is the average of the gender difference coefficient by preference by Gender Equality Index quantile
+  - _meanGenderGEI_ is the average of the gender difference coefficient by preference by Gender Equality Index quantile
 </details>

 - **main_data_aggregatedByCountry_preferencePCA_genderIndexPCA.csv** Data aggregated by country containing the Average Gender Differences (the first component of the PCA made on the six preferences for the gender coefficient), all the indicators of the economic development and gender equality, plus their Standardization, and the residuals that can be used to build Fig. 2.
 The data consists of 27 variables: